We Can Remove the Water From Your Dallas Home or Business

 The more damage your property takes on, the higher the cost.
 For example, providing flooded carpet drying services is much less expensive than repairing a ceiling that’s showing signs of water damage and mold, as it requires less time and effort.

 The type the building materials required for water damage repairs will guide the cost.
 For instance, if you need custom cherry wood cabinets replaced, the repair cost will be significantly higher than if you were using basic materials.

 Will Insurance Cover Water Removal & Water Damage Repair Costs?

 For the most part, yes.
 Most standard homeowners insurance policies cover water damage resulting from “sudden and accidental” causes.
 This means insurers will cover the costs, if, for example, a water pipe breaks and you need water extraction or wood floor water damage repair.

-Essentially, you’re covered unless the insurance company can prove the water damage resulted from negligence.
+Essentially, you’re covered unless the insurance company can prove the water damage resulted from lack of proper home maitenance.

 If you need any help with the water damage restoration insurance process, call us now.
-As a restoration company, we negotiate with insurance companies all the time and can help you maximize your water damage claim.
+As a restoration company, we deal with insurance agents all the time so we know how to get the most compensation out of your losses.

 4 EASY STEPS